I'm so not ready for snow. Pretty much I'm in sheer denial.

 To make the best of it for Collin and avoid the tremendous cluster f**k hoards of people, we took him on a Tuesday, Senior day, early in the morning, thinking that the lines wouldn't be too terribly long on the kiddie rides since Seniors don't find their way to bumper boats and the swing ride all too often.
 He absolutely adored the fair.
 It was like stimuli

 We spent that day ensared in the draws of the fair, cheese curds, animal barns, rides and baby animals, and by the time we went home I could barely believe the glow eminating from Collin.
 He was just so happy, and there before me, it seems, was the making of the first memory that Collin will be able to recall as an adult.
-To impact your child's life on a daily basis at some point becomes so natural that we glance over the moments that will matter when they are 10 or 20 years old.
-But, here, before my very eyes I could nearly see it happening.

 It wasn't more than a week later that Nana and Papa came and we made our way to the fair.
 Since Collin had already been, his anticipation was taking over his little brain, with every other phrase ending or beginning with "at the state fair?"
 He crawled out of bed, ready to get his shoes on and head out the door, and lucky for Collin we weren't too far behind.
 By 8:15 we had boarded the bus, which was all part of the fun, and made our way to the grounds.